 The most common way to satisfy all of the above requirements will be for a student to complete all five (5) Breadth Courses, covering at least three (3) of four (4) Groups before passing Quals.
 However, each student should consult with their advisor as to the appropriate choice of coursework and timing thereof.
 Keep in mind that each advisor has their own expectations vis a vis their student’s coursework.

 Students may waive at most one of the Breadth and CSE++ Courses required to pass Quals.
 However, even with a waiver, they must complete at least three (3) of the Breadth Courses at UW prior to passing Quals.
 See details on waivers below.

-Students are expected to complete these courses by the end of their 5th quarter in the program or file a petition (use this form if you have two (2) advisors).
+Students are expected to complete these courses by the end of their 5th quarter in the program.
 See Qualifying Evaluation Requirements for more details, including expectations around grades, logistics for demonstrating completion, and more.

 Coursework requirements for earning a Masters degree:

 - A Master’s or Ph.D. level Pass of the Qualifying Evaluation

 - Completion of at least 18 graded 500-level credits at the University of Washington.